Skip to main content

 • Approve

 Approve is an ERC20 token contract function.
-It grants permission for a spender (such as an exchange or EOA) to withdraw from your token contract up to a specified value multiple times.
+It grants permission for a spender (such as an exchange or EOA) to withdraw up to a specified value multiple times from your token contract.

 Primary Asset & Secondary Asset

-• Primary asset is the system settlement token used for settling all PNL.
+• The primary asset is the system settlement token used for settling all PNL.
 It may vary across different chains, but commonly used stablecoins often serve as primary assets.
 Users can trade on the JOJO Exchange by depositing primary assets as margin.
-To find the primary asset address, call IDealer#primaryAsset().
+Call IDealer#primaryAsset() to find the primary asset address.

 • Secondary asset is designed to solve the liquidity issue of primary assets.
 It is utilized for trading margin and the multi-collateral system (to be introduced in V1.1).
 Within the JOJO Exchange, secondary assets are considered equal in value to primary assets.
-To find the secondary asset address, call IDealer#secondaryAsset().
+Call IDealer#secondaryAsset() to find the secondary asset address.

-• JUSD is a stablecoin issued by JOJO and serves as a secondary asset.
-It functions similarly to DAI, allowing users to mint JUSD by staking other ERC20 tokens as collateral.
-While JUSD can be freely traded, its price is not guaranteed to match the primary asset in the open market.
+• JUSD is a stablecoin that has been issued by JOJO as a secondary asset.
+It operates in a manner similar to DAI, which means that users can mint JUSD by staking other ERC20 tokens as collateral.
+While JUSD can be traded freely, it's important to note that its price is not guaranteed to match the primary asset in the open market.

 Deposit